juancarloskatigbak8/Stock-Price-Prediction/README.md

 ### Installing (using either macOS/Linux's Terminal or Windows' Command Prompt)

-1. Extract Katigbak_300366535_Assignment1.zip and then extract all_stocks_5yr.csv.zip
+1. Extract Katigbak_300366535_Assignment1.zip and then extract all_stocks_5yr.csv.zip to get file extract all_stocks_5yr.csv

-* Since Katigbak_300366535_Assignment1 downloaded as a ZIP, extract Katigbak_300366535_Assignment1 folder first and extract all_stocks_5yr.csv.zip which will be important in making the assignment run.
+* Since Katigbak_300366535_Assignment1 downloaded as a ZIP, extract Katigbak_300366535_Assignment1 folder first and extract all_stocks_5yr.csv.zip making sure that the file all_stocks_5yr.csv has been brought out of its folder and placed in Katigbak_300366535_Assignment1 folder together with files README.md, part1.ipynb, part2.ipynb, and part3.py.

 2. Set Up a Virtual Environment (Optional but Recommended)